zsk612/tp/docs/UserGuide.md

 Example: `view`

 #### 3.2.4.
 Deleting a profile: `delete`
 You can delete your profile from the program.
-The program will ask for your confirmation and it will only delete after you type in exactly "YES".
+The program will ask for your confirmation, and it will only delete after you type in exactly "YES".

 __Format:__ `delete`